Sesa1988/bloc_in_bloc_streaming_issue/README.md

 - Start app
 - Navigate on details after loading
+- Click on "Get details"
 - Go back to home
 - Navigate to details again
+- Click on "Get details"

 ## Result